THE AMP MODS

 4. Mud Flaps

 Not glamorous, but important.
-Rock chips on the front doors and rocker panels are one of the most common Model 3 complaints.
-No-drill mud flaps take 15 minutes to install and prevent the spray that causes most of it.
+Rock chips on the front doors and rocker panels are one of the most common Model 3 owner complaints, and they're mostly preventable.
+No-drill mud flaps take 15 minutes to install (adhesive mounting, no tools required), prevent the spray and debris that cause most rock chip damage, and are completely invisible when installed correctly.

 5. Door Handle Covers

-Swapping the stock chrome handles for gloss or matte black ABS covers takes 5 minutes and instantly levels up the exterior look.
-The chrome on Model 3 handles dates the car.
-Black covers make it look current and intentional.
+Swapping the stock chrome handles for gloss black or matte black ABS covers takes 5 minutes and immediately levels up the exterior appearance.
+The chrome on Model 3 handles is a deliberate factory choice, but it dates the car against the more modern, blacked-out look that the Model 3 community almost universally prefers.

 The Tech Layer